A Guide To Merchant Navy Uniform (With Photos And Illustrations)

 Deck Department Uniform

-While working on deck or during cargo operations, they can be usually seen wearing a boiler suit along with other personal protective equipment.
+While working on deck or during cargo operations, they can usually be seen wearing a boiler suit along with other personal protective equipment.
 Ratings from the deck department also wear the same boiler suit and safety shoes.

 deck officer with uniform